Pike/a10n/buildbot/index.md

 log channel 5.
 It also updates elmo with creating a new `Run` object with the summary information, and marks that run as active.

 `compare-dirs` is the same thing in green, as the Germans say.
-It's merely using a different entry point to compare-locales, `Mozilla.CompareLocales.compareDirs
+It's merely using a different entry point to compare-locales, `Mozilla.CompareLocales.compareDirs`.